gowthamsankar43/azure_stream_project/README.md

 # Building a Real-Time E-commerce Analytics Pipeline with Azure

-I'm thrilled to share my recent project where I built a real-time analytics pipeline for an e-commerce platform using Azure technologies.
+I built a real-time analytics pipeline for an e-commerce platform using Azure technologies.
 This pipeline ingests, processes, and stores customer order data, enabling real-time insights into customer behavior.

 ## Key Components: